FazeFlynn/Aptitude-LR/readme.md

    - **Work** = **Time** × **Efficiency**

 4. **Combined Work Formula**:
-   - If two persons $ A $ and $ B $ can complete a job in $ x $ and $ y $ days respectively, then working together, they will complete the job in:
+   - If two persons $A$ and $B$ can complete a job in $ x $ and $ y $ days respectively, then working together, they will complete the job in:

 $$
 \text{Time taken} = \frac{xy}{x + y}